SamuelTheophilus/kwame_ai_assesment/README.md

 ## How to install and run project.
 1. Run `docker pull samueltheophilus/kwame_ai_assessment` to download the image from dockerhub
 2. Run `docker run samueltheophilus/kwame_ai_assessment` to spin a new container based on the image.
-    * Wait for the container to start successfully, this is the message 'Connected Successfully' appears on the terminal.
+    * Wait for the container to start successfully, this is the message 'Connection Successful' appears on the terminal.

 ## Testing.